sonic-net/sonic-telemetry/README.md

 The binaries will be installed under $GOPATH/bin/, they may be copied to any SONiC switch and run there.

-To use the telemetry server or dial-out client dou can build SONiC-telemetry into a debian package and install it using the following steps:
+To use the telemetry server or dial-out client you can build SONiC-telemetry into a debian package and install it using the following steps:

     git clone https://github.com/Azure/sonic-mgmt-common.git
     git clone https://github.com/Azure/sonic-telemetry.git